 When you begin a garden from scratch, most likely, the hardest part is preparing the ground for the planting of your seeds and seedlings.
 Tilling up grass, roots, rocks, and other debris is physically taxing work if it is done with a traditional gardening tool such as a plow or a manual tiller.

 Aren’t you thankful we have come a long way since needing to use something like that Vintage Antique Montgomery Ward Garden Push Plow Tiller shown above?

 I am going to take a closer look at automatically run garden tillers or rototillers and learn about which ones are the best in the market and how to find the exact mini tiller for the job at hand.

 This article will give you everything you need to begin your shopping journey of finding the best garden tillers to start your next project and save you time and money along the way.
 We will look at several different options including electric tillers, gas-powered tillers, and even battery-operated tillers.

-This article can take the guesswork out of small garden tillers for you and help you choose the perfect model for your garden and your goals.
-Carry on reading to discover our comprehensive buyer’s guide or jump straight to my number #1 pick on Amazon here.
+Carry on reading to discover my comprehensive buyer’s guide or jump straight to my number #1 pick on Amazon here.

 Table of Contents

 What Should I Look For When Buying a Small Garden Tiller?